Very-Blank/ITR2-Lua/README.md

     end)
 end)

--- Functions with a parameter ITR2.GameMode.OnLoadLevel(function (LevelTag) print(LevelTag)
+-- a Function with a parameter ITR2.GameMode.OnLoadLevel(function (LevelTag) print(LevelTag)
 end)